Coordinating Ministry for Political and Security Affairs

 The Coordinating Ministry for Political and Security Affairs, (Note: Kementerian Koordinator Bidang Politik dan Keamanan, abbreviated as Kemenko Polkam.) previously known as the Coordinating Ministry for Political, Legal and Security Affairs, (Note: Kementerian Koordinator Bidang Politik, Hukum, dan Keamanan, abbreviated as Kemenko Polhukam.) is the Indonesian government ministry in charge of the planning and policy coordination, as well as synchronization of policies in the affairs of politics and national security.
 The Ministry is led by a Coordinating Minister (locally abbreviated as Menko).
 Throughout its history, the post was usually occupied by a retired armed forces high-ranking officer, but under Joko Widodo's cabinet, the position was previously held by a politician of civilian background, Mahfud MD.
-This position is currently held by Budi Gunawan.
+This position is currently held by Djamari Chaniago.

+History

+Founding History

+The coordinating minister was formally established on 29 March 1978 during Suharto's Third Development Cabinet, although its precursor and predecessor can be traced during formation of Third Working Cabinet as Office of Deputy Minister/Coordinating Minister in Field of Defense and Security that formed 8 March 1962.
+The precursor office was changed names several times throughout Sukarno's Guided Democracy period until become the Office of Chief Minister of Political Affairs that retained until its dissolution on 11 October 1967.

+When political turmoil period happened during early years of Suharto administration, various political and security disturbances happened such as Malari Incident, East Timor civil war and subsequent early phase of Indonesian invasion of East Timor, Suharto realized the needs of policy coordination due to there were difference stances taken by ministries and agencies related to defense and security (Ministry of Defense, Army, Navy, Air Forces, and Police).
+On 4 February 1974, in aftermath of escalated political and security violences during Malari Incident, Suharto founded National Council on Political and Security Stabilization (Dewan Stabilisasi Politik dan Keamanan Nasional, Dewan Polkam) direct predecessor of the current coordinating ministry.
+Dewan Polkam was chaired by the President, and membered by: